Remembering Goldeneye 007 – 20 Years Later

 As a youngun I did play a lot of Goldeneye, but I don’t think I ever managed to beat all of the missions alone.
 This year however, I sat down and committed myself to doing so.
 I was pretty happy that I was skilled enough to beat it.
 On Agent of course.
 I can hardly beat the Dam level on Secret agent, let alone any of the others.

 It boggles my mind to think about this, but I was eleven when Goldeneye came out and despite it being so long ago I can think back to times we played it and remember it so vividly.
-I didn’t get Goldeneye on release, I don’t even have a Nintendo 64 until 1998 but back in those days kids actually went to their friend’s houses to play games and we played the crap out of Goldeneye.
+I didn’t get Goldeneye on release, I didn’t even have a Nintendo 64 until 1998 but back in those days kids actually went to their friend’s houses to play games and we played the crap out of Goldeneye.
 What’s even weirder his parents wouldn’t allow them to have the game, so we rented it – every week until they got it.
-Really, they only have FIFA98 – Road to the World cup!
+Really, they only had FIFA98 – Road to the World cup!

 Goldeneye multiplayer was rough, having now learned how it was developed in a matter of weeks you can see why its the way it is, how the Nintendo 64 struggles with it – but you didn’t care back then.
 There wasn’t anything (on consoles at least) that was any better and being able to see where your friends were just wasn’t a problem.
 There were ways around this like hiding in corners, filling your 15cm square screen with low-resolution textures to hide and watching them try to find you.